okansungur/drafts/read3..md

 **public key encryption** (also called asymmetric key encryption).
 The technical field of study underlying encryption and secure communication is known as cryptography.

+###### Private Key Encryption
+In private key encryption, the sender and the receiver use the same key to encrypt the message and to decrypt the message You can imagine the private key as simply a sequence of random numbers.
+Because both parties use the same key, this is also called symmetric key encryption.

+The most popular private key encryption is Advanced Encryption Standard (AES).
+In AES, plain text is divided into 128-bit blocks.
+The secret key, which can be 128, 192, or 256 bits, is expanded into several round keys through a key expansion algorithm